"Holy Too-Sleepy-for-Puns, Batman!"

 - In the Stargate Atlantis episode "Inquisition", Atlantis' first team is taken out by Knockout Gas in a cell, before being moved to another planet through the Stargate so the rest of the expedition can't find them.

-- Dungeons And Dragons.
-At the end of module A3 Assault on the Aerie of the Slave Lords, a green gas (the "Smoke of the Little Death") is used to knock out the PCs so they can start the next module as the Slave Lords' prisoners.
+- At the end of module A3 Assault on the Aerie of the Slave Lords, a green gas (the "Smoke of the Little Death") is used to knock out the PCs so they can start the next module as the Slave Lords' prisoners.

 - Shadowrun.
 The various Neurostun gasses are often used to take out shadowrunners without killing them.